 - 25.6 Other than drying, sweeping of any tyre rubber left when cars leave their pit stop position, competitors may not attempt to enhance the grip of the surface in the pit lane unless a problem has been clearly identified and a solution agreed to by the FIA safety delegate or race director. - 25.7 Competitors must not paint lines on any part of the pit lane. - 25.8 Other than in Article 25.5 above no equipment may be left in the fast lane.
-A car may enter or remain in the fast lane only with the driver sitting in the car behind the steering wheel in his normal position even when the car is being pushed. - 25.9 Team personnel are only allowed in the pit lane immediately before they are required to work on a car and must withdraw as soon as possible.
-All team personnel carrying out any work on a car during a race pit stop must be wearing head protection. - 25.10 a) It is the responsibility of the competitor to release his car from his garage or pit stop position only when it is safe to do so. - b) If a car is deemed to have been released in an unsafe condition during any practice session, the stewards may drop the driver such number of grid positions as they consider appropriate. - c) If a car is deemed to have been released in an unsafe condition during a race which they are able to resume the driver concerned will receive a penalty under Article 15.3 (b). - 25.11 Starting an engine with an external device will be considered working on the car, consequently this will not be permitted in the fast lane of the pits. - 25.12 Cars may not enter the fast lane of the pits until the pit exit is opened at the start or re-start of each practice or qualifying session.
-Furthermore, no car may be moved to a position in the slow lane which is closer to the pit exit than the garage which has been assigned to the relevant Team. - 25.13 All pit road garage doors must remain open during all F3 practice and qualifying sessions.

-25.14 Under exceptional circumstances the race director may ask for the pit entry to be closed during the race for safety reasons.
+A car may enter or remain in the fast lane only with the driver sitting in the car behind the steering wheel in his normal position even when the car is being pushed. - 25.9 Team personnel are only allowed in the pit lane immediately before they are required to work on a car and must withdraw as soon as possible. - 25.10 a) It is the responsibility of the competitor to release his car from his garage or pit stop position only when it is safe to do so. - b) If a car is deemed to have been released in an unsafe condition during any practice session, the stewards may drop the driver such number of grid positions as they consider appropriate. - c) If a car is deemed to have been released in an unsafe condition during a race which they are able to resume the driver concerned will receive a penalty under Article 15.3 d). - d) An additional penalty will be imposed on any driver who, in the opinion of the stewards, continues to drive a car knowing it to have been released in an unsafe condition.
+In all of the above cases, a car will be deemed to have been released either when it has been driven out of its designated garage area (when leaving from the garage) or after it has completely cleared its pit stop position following a pit stop. - 25.11 Starting an engine with an external device will be considered working on the car, consequently this will not be permitted in the fast lane of the pits. - 25.12 Cars may not enter the fast lane of the pits until the pit exit is opened at the start or re-start of each practice or qualifying session.
+Furthermore, no car may be moved to a position in the slow lane which is closer to the pit exit than the garage which has been assigned to the relevant Team. - 25.13 All pit road garage doors must remain open during all F3 practice and qualifying sessions. - 25.14 Under exceptional circumstances the race director may ask for the pit entry to be closed during the race for safety reasons.
 At such times drivers may only enter the pit lane in order for essential and entirely evident repairs to be carried out to the car.